In this section:

 the course of the next two financial years.

-This will reduce to 1.7% on book profit and
+This did not reduce to 1.7% on book profit

 Profitable firms are required either to spend

 2% of their profits on government-approved

 Corporate Social Responsibility schemes, or

 to transfer these funds directly to the government

 to be used in the fight against poverty.

 Back to Top